2018 Winter Olympics: What you need to know

 For more CNN coverage of the 2018 Winter Olympics, go to cnn.com/olympics

 The city is about 80 miles (125 kilometers) east of Seoul and about 60 miles south of the Demilitarized Zone separating North and South Korea.
-A train between Seoul and PyeongChang takes about 90 minutes.
+A train between Seoul and Pyeongchang takes about 90 minutes.

 Officials announced in 2011 that the city had beaten top bids from Munich, Germany, and Annecy, France.